brianjbayer/sample-login-capybara-rspec/README.md

 * the ability to login as a user

-It also demonstrates the basic features of the Geb-Spock framework and how they can be extended.
+It also demonstrates the basic features of the Capybara-RSpec framework and how they can be extended.
 This example contains...
 * support for multiple browsers